Jakobimatrix/initRepo/README.md

     │   ├── CMakeLists.txt              --> Contains CMake how to build and install the examples
     │   └── src                         --> Here goes your code
     │       ├── fuzzer_example.cpp      --> Example for fuzzy testing
     │       └── hello_world.cpp         --> Example for an executable
-    ├── fuzzer_lib                      --> Libary for putting in helper functions for the fuzzer
-    │   ├── CMakeLists.txt              --> Contains CMake how to make the static library for the fuzzer
-    │   ├── include                     --> Header files go in include
-    │   │   └── fuzzer_lib              --> Foldername equals library name to enforce #include <library_name/file.hpp>
-    │   │       └── example_file.hpp    --> Empty header file for library declarations.
-    │   └── src                         --> Source files go in include
-    │         └── example_file.cpp      --> Empty source file for library definitions.
     ├── libary                          --> Example libary for putting in your functions.
 Please rename!
     │   ├── CMakeLists.txt              --> Contains CMake how to make the static library
     │   ├── include                     --> Header files go in include